oracle/python-cx_Oracle/doc/src/api_manual/cursor.rst

     was passed directly as the first parameter.

-    The encodingErrors parameter specifies what should happen when decoding byte strings fetched from the database into strings (Python 3) or unicode objects (Python 2).
-It should be one of the values noted in the builtin `decode <https://docs.python.org/3/library/stdtypes.html#bytes.decode>`__
+    The encodingErrors parameter specifies what should happen when decoding byte strings fetched from the database into strings.
+It should be one of the values noted in the builtin
+    `decode <https://docs.python.org/3/library/stdtypes.html#bytes.decode>`__
     function.